Code-Institute-Submissions/MS3-2/README.md

 Minimalist Reading is designed to be a responsive and accessible web application , making it easy to navigate for potential users on a range of devices.
+The project purpose is to allow the user share their favourite book with the community while also providing quality book recommendations.
 [View the website here](https://minimalist-reading-ms3.herokuapp.com)